simonha9/DaggerDaggerRepo/README.md

 # DaggerDaggerRepo
-CSCC01 Assignment 2 - introduction to Dagger and dependency injection and MongoDB
+CSCC01 Assignment 2 - introduction to Dagger2 and dependency injection and MongoDB

+Technologies used: Dagger2, MongoDB, RESTful services